Dyes & Fluorescence detection chemistry in qPCR

 SNPs by melting curve analysis.

-with Hybridization Probes The Hybridization
+PCR Monitoring with Hybridization Probes The Hybridization

 Probe format is used for DNA detection and quantification and provides